Phil Giubileo

 Phil Giubileo is an American professional sports broadcaster.
 Giubileo grew up in the Bronx, New York and attended Fordham University, where he graduated with a B.S. in Management Sciences.

 Giubileo is the lead play-by-play broadcaster for Quinnipiac University hockey (men's and women's) on ESPN+.
-He is also the play-by-play announcer for the Connecticut Whale in the PHF, where he also handled the call of the Isobel Cup Final in 2016, 2017, and 2018.
+He also is the lead announcer for Spice City FC in the 2nd division (M2) of the Major_Arena_Soccer_League.
+He also broadcasts college rugby, soccer, and lacrosse locally at the Division I level in Connecticut.

 Previously, Giubileo was the main broadcaster for the Bridgeport Sound Tigers of the American Hockey League (AHL) from 2006-2015.
 The Sound Tigers are the top minor league affiliate of the New York Islanders (NHL).
 He also served as the host for AHL Live's Around The AHL, a review of the previous week's action, and was a voiceover talent for the NHL's Arena Highlights program for several years.
 Giubileo also appeared on occasion as a reporter on NY Islanders telecasts on MSG Plus, where he featured players from the Sound Tigers.
+He was also the play-by-play announcer for the now defunct Connecticut Whale in the PHF, where he also handled the call of the Isobel Cup Final in 2016, 2017, and 2018.